min69u/Reforestation/README.md

-## What do you get when you cross a pig and a pineapple?
-A porky pine
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."